Story Content

 “I just think that submersion into the language and the culture is so very important,” said Andrea Adams, a Deaf Studies alum who is now a graduate student in Educational Leadership and staff member in Family and Consumer Sciences.
 “The fact that they're offering a space where students can get that interaction, not only with their peers, but also with their Deaf faculty (is really important) because that's really how you master the language.”

-Merrissa Brambila, a member of the ASL Club and double major in Deaf Studies and Music, said having a space where Deaf people can feel welcome and comfortable is vital.
+Merrissa Brambila, president of the ASL Club and double major in Deaf Studies and Music, said having a space where Deaf people can feel welcome and comfortable is vital.

 “It's great to be able to find a place where I, as a Deaf person, don't feel lost,” Brambila said.
 “I like that I can come here and I know I'll connect with people no matter what level of sign language skill they have.”